-In gardening, a clone is a plant that is an exact reproduction of the original parent (mother) plant.
-Commonly used in propagation, cloning is applicable to different types of ornamentals, herbs, fruits, and vegetables.
+In horticulture, a clone is a plant that is an exact reproduction of the original parent (mother) plant.
+Commonly used in cannabis propagation, cloning is also applicable to different types of ornamentals, herbs, fruits, and vegetables.

 Another popular cloning method in gardening is air layering.
 This technique does require a bit more skill and expertise but it is suited to plants that are harder to clone.
 Air layering basically entails unpeeling the top layer of the plant’s branch before wrapping it in a bag containing a growth medium.
 A small slit is then made to the bark right underneath a node.
 This ensures the proper flow of nutrients towards the cloned plant.
 In this case, it is important to properly moisten the bag of growth medium.